vibbits/nextflow-jnj/04-configs.md

 In the latter case, write the following line in the `nextflow.config` file:
 ```
-process.container = 'biocontainer/rnaseq:latest'
+process.container = 'rnaseq:latest'
 ```
-In this case we're referring to an image that already exists locally on a computer.
+We're referring to a Docker container image that already exists locally on our computer, nl. `rnaseq:latest`.
 It was created by building it from the Dockerfile: `docker build -t rnaseq:latest .`.
-Notice however that all the tools and dependencies need to be present in this image.
-To run your pipeline script with this Docker container image, use the following: `nextflow run example.nf -with-docker`.
+Notice however that all the tools and dependencies necessary during your pipeline, need to be present in this image.
+To run your pipeline script with this Docker container image, use the following command: `nextflow run example.nf -with-docker`.

 Similarly with a singularity image:
 ```